kschuler/ling001/ling001/index.md

 - [Course syllabus](https://www.kathrynschuler.com/courses/ling001/) (this page) for schedule, policies, and links to all assigned materials
 - [Canvas site](https://canvas.upenn.edu/courses/1489351) for announcements and grade related things
 - [Perusall](https://app.perusall.com/courses/intro-to-linguistics-1) for reading assignments (access code released at first class meeting)
+  - Reading assignments will come from The Language Instinct by Steven Pinker and The Language Files

 ### Evaluation
 - **Exams (90%)** - There are four [exams](#exams) worth 150 points each, but the lowest exam score is dropped.